scottgarner/BeetBox/ReadMe.md

 Once your Pi is communicating with the board properly, you can clone this repository and run the script with something like `sudo python beetbox.py`

+Here is a list of links to purchase [recommended tools and parts](http://lists.j38.net/beetbox).

 ##Alternatives

 Dealing with the Pi if you're not experienced with Linux can be a big task in itself.
 If you'd like to experiment with touch-based projects, but aren't quite ready for that level of complexity, there are a few easier ways to get started.